pensjonatus/flash-fiction/blog/welcome-to-hell.md

 ---
-title: 'Welcome to Hell'
+title: Welcome to Hell
 date: '2013-07-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 You are the kind of guy who always kicks his tires before he leaves.
 So to